Legal Considerations

 • As a precaution, even if you are not currently the target of civil litigation, consider opting for a legal insurance program, especially if one is offered by your university.

-An additional resource is the Legal Program of AAUP (American Association of University Professors), including their legal referral system.
+An additional resource is the Legal Program of AAUP (American Association of University Professors).